-- 69. London Councils supports the increase in production of renewable (including non-combustion based) energy within the GLA boundary to heat, cool and power buildings across the capital.
+- 70. Some cases where national planning policy has overridden London policy in relation to development on Metropolitan Open Land have been raised with London Councils.
+We are concerned by the implications of this for London's green spaces and we hope to see safeguards in the forthcoming London Plan. - 71.
+London Councils supports the increase in production of renewable (including non-combustion based) energy within the GLA boundary to heat, cool and power buildings across the capital.
 This will have widespread benefits, from reducing carbon emissions and making London more energy self-sufficient, to reducing the impact on air quality.
 We want the Mayor to provide further information on the 'Air Quality Positive' concept, and how it would apply in practice to the design of new developments and the related impact on borough work streams.
 We question whether it would be more resource efficient for the Mayor to enforce the Air Quality Neutral standard first before introducing a new standard.
 One option could be utilising the existing Air Quality Neutral Assessment but reducing the emissions benchmarks rather than devising a new methodology and imposing a new assessment for consultants to carry out and boroughs to review.
-The aim should be for more combustion free developments. - 70.
+The aim should be for more combustion free developments. - 72.
 London needs to improve its provision of low carbon/renewable heat and power, therefore the Mayor's commitment to investigate new policies to be included in the London Plan to encourage this are welcomed.
 However we feel the proposal to consider preventing emissions from energy production plant, including from CHPs, that would exceed those of an ultralow NOx gas boiler, does not go far enough.
 If the Mayor is going to improve London's air quality whilst also decarbonising, then other options such as Fuel Cells and gas grid decarbonisation should be investigated and supported.
-We support the proposal for a London CHP register to improve coordination of the installations given the potential air quality issues that can arise from too much gas and biomass being installed. - 71.
+We support the proposal for a London CHP register to improve coordination of the installations given the potential air quality issues that can arise from too much gas and biomass being installed. - 73.
 Emissions from wood and other solid fuel burning in London is a growing problem.
 We support efforts to tackle this, although we are wary of the increased burden on boroughs that comes with more stringent enforcement measures.
-We highlight the challenges of funding and enforcement here. - 72.
+We highlight the challenges of funding and enforcement previously mentioned. - 74.
 If London is to create more of its own energy, Anaerobic Digestion (AD) plants could be a potential option.
 The air quality impacts of new AD plants will need to be considered given that most plants require on site back-up generators.
+We discuss Energy from Waste (EfW) plants in chapter 6 of the response. - Q17.
+Please provide any further comments on the policies and programmes mentioned in this chapter. - 75.
+Our overriding view is that the Mayor's actions to tackle air quality are positive, although we need to stress that much of the action, will be led by the London boroughs.
+We call on the

-Q17.
-Please provide any further comments on the policies and programmes mentioned in this chapter.
+Mayor to ensure the appropriate engagement mechanisms are established which enables upcoming policies to be designed inclusively.

-- 73. Our overriding view is that the Mayor's actions to tackle air quality are positive, although we need to stress that much of the action, will likely be led by the London boroughs.
-We call on the Mayor to ensure the appropriate engagement mechanisms are established which enables upcoming policies to be designed inclusively. - 74.
-We suggest that to monitor the progress of the strategy, the Mayor should provide regular (every 1-2 years) updates to London Councils' Transport and Environment Committee (TEC).
+76. We suggest that to monitor the progress of the strategy, the Mayor should provide regular (every 1-2 years) updates to London Councils' Transport and Environment Committee (TEC).